raas-dev/configent/README.md

 ## ❄️ Nix

-[Nix](https://nix.dev/) is not installed on the host, but alias `nixd` starts a container on containerd where `nix`, `nix-env`, `nix-shell`, `devenv`, etc. are available.
+[Nix](https://nix.dev/) is not installed on the host, but alias `nixd` starts a container where `nix`, `nix-env`, `nix-shell`, `devenv`, etc. are available.
 The container image is built by `etc/nix/Dockerfile`.

 The environment is created in the current directory and alias `n` is used e.g.
-`n vim README.md` to start an isolated `nix-shell` with selected packages only.
+`n vim README.md` to run an isolated `nix-shell` on containerd.

-Alternatively, use alias `nixery` to create ad-hoc environments by building and pulling the container image from [Nixery](https://nixery.dev/).
+Alternatively, use alias `nixery` to create ad-hoc environments with selected packages only by building the container image in [Nixery](https://nixery.dev/).

 Both `n` and `nixery` take Nix package name(s, separated by forward slashes) as the first argument.
 The packages are installed from channel